SmartlyDressedGames/Unturned-Docs/items/magazine-asset.rst

 Magazine Assets
 ===============

-Magazine attachments are inventory items that can be attached to ranged weapons.
+Magazines (or "magazine attachments") are created from the ItemMagazineAsset class.
+They can be attached to ranged weapons.

 This inherits the :ref:`CaliberAsset <doc_item_asset_caliber>` class.